 Methods for each environmental compartment are detailed in the various reports referenced here (Rodenburg, 2020; Rodenburg et al., 2020; Rodenburg et al., 2022a).
-In general, the PMF analysis utilized the currently available measurements of PCB congeners in surface water, atmospheric deposition, wastewater treatment plant influents and CSOs, treated wastewater effluents, biofilms, Semi Permeable Membrane Devices (SPMDs), fish tissue, stormwater, groundwater from the Kaiser site, and treated effluents from the Kaiser plant.
+In general, the PMF analysis utilized the currently available measurements of PCB congeners in surface water, atmospheric deposition, wastewater treatment plant influents and CSOs, treated wastewater effluents, biofilms, Semi Permeable Membrane Devices (SPMDs), fish tissue, Spokane city stormwater, groundwater from the Kaiser site, and treated effluents from the Kaiser plant.
+Note that the city MS4 stormwater analyzed in this report is fundamentally different than WSDOT MS4 stormwater.
+The city's jurisdiction includes stormwater runoff from residential and business landscapes, while also including some combined sewer overflow (CSO).
+In addition, it is not uncommon for storm drains to be used intentionally as a waste disposal option for residents and businesses.

 For some other media, not enough data was available for PMF analysis, but congener patterns were still examined by comparing them with Aroclor patterns.
 This was done for bulk atmospheric deposition, river sediment, CLAM (Continuous low-level aquatic monitoring) samples, influent and effluent from the Inland Empire Paper facility, and groundwater from the General Electric (GE) site.
 To the extent possible, the PMF analysis utilized all of the available data.
 Data was excluded from the PMF model for three reasons.
 First, as noted above, for some compartments, insufficient data was available.
 In these cases, the data was examined by means other than PMF.
 Second, some samples were measured using different analytical techniques that resulted in different congener co-elution patterns.
 This data could not always be combined with data from the same compartment, but again, it was examined by other means.
 Third, in some samples and for many congeners, the measurements were below detection in enough samples that the data was no longer useful.
 In these cases, the data could not be included in the PMF models and could not be examined by other means.